primordial-analytics/primordial-analytics.github.io/_casestudies/02-customer-behavior.md

 ![alt][image]{: .img-fluid }

-A very interesting problem, which concerned us, it didn't seem very valuable to the Client at first glance to have an analytics team dig on this problem.
+A fascinating problem, which concerned us, it didn’t seem very valuable to the Client at first glance to have an analytics team dig on this problem.
 Market share is a difficult number to ascertain if the Client is not in an industry with numerous public companies that disclose data where one can reverse-engineer the market share per company.
 That was the case here.
 However, what ultimately made a solution tractable and valuable was that purchases were geospatially related.

-A common approach to customer behavior modeling is to consider the purchase network or [behavior tree][tree].
-Customers in the Client's industry had a set of physical limitations that constrained their purchases, adding to the behavioral tree a unique set of conditions that was directly related to market share.
-As a result, we were able to build a probabilistic model for how many purchases a customer should be making in a period of time.
-Combined with the Client's existing churn and CLV models, the behavior model was able to discern missing purchases from non-existent purchases.
+A common approach to customer behavior modeling is to consider the purchase network or behavior tree.
+Customers in the Client’s industry had a set of physical limitations that constrained their purchases, adding to the [behavior tree][tree] a unique set of conditions that were directly related to market share.
+As a result, we were able to build a probabilistic model for how many purchases a customer should make in a period.
+Combined with the Client’s existing churn and CLV models, the behavior model was able to discern missing purchases from non-existent purchases.

-After segmenting and clustering the Client's customers, the clusters were probed for actions which resulted in long-term growth in number of transactions.
-We subsequently built an intelligent agent using reinforcement learning to execute next best actions following a purchase that had a high-probability of increasing future transactions.
-The Client's sales team was able to use this agent to reduce the amount of unnecessary "discounting" (e.g. coupons, bundles, sales) to attract continued purchasing.
+After segmenting and clustering the Client’s customers, we probed clusters for actions which resulted in long-term growth in the number of transactions.
+We subsequently built an intelligent agent using reinforcement learning to execute the next best actions following a purchase that had a high probability of increasing future transactions.
+The Client’s sales team was able to use this agent to reduce the amount of unnecessary “discounting” (e.g., coupons, bundles, sales) to attract continued purchasing.